 I'm excited to release the recording of Breakthrough: Peace with Food, Peace with your Body Women's Conference which I spoke at.

-The musical performances were touching and simply beautiful.
+The presentations were powerful and life changing The musical performances were touching and simply beautiful.
 I am so thrilled to share this conference with you!

 The recording includes the following presentations: